unibas-dmi-hpc/SPH-EXA/domain/README.md

-# Cornerstone octree - a distributed domain and octree for N-body simulations
+# Cornerstone octree - a distributed domain and octree for N-body simulations on GPUs

-Cornerstone octree is a collection of header only routines for
+Cornerstone octree is a C++/CUDA library for
-* **3D Morton codes:** encoding/decoding in 32 and 64 bits
+* **3D Morton and Hilbert keys:** encoding/decoding in 32 and 64 bits
-* **Octrees:** local and distributed octree builds from x,y,z coordinates, using a lean format that stores only the leaf nodes with one Morton code per leaf in a contiguous array.
+* **Octrees:** local and distributed octree builds from x,y,z coordinates, linear buffer storage format
-* **Halo discovery:** identify halo nodes in a global octree, using a 3D collision detection algorithm that builds and traverses a binary radix tree.
+* **Halo discovery:** identify halo nodes in a global octree, using a 3D collision detection algorithm.
-* **Neighbor searching:** Find particle neighbors within a radius using sorted particle Morton codes
+* **Neighbor searching:** find particle neighbors within a given radius.
 * **Particle exchange:** exchange elements of local coordinate arrays to whip them into shape as defined by a global octree, including halo particles.